stratisproject/StratisUnitySDK/Documentation/SmartContractsTutorial.md

 Also there are wrappers for smart contracts that do constructor parameters encoding for you.
-You can check `StandartTokenWrapper` and `NFTWrapper`.
-Here is StandartToken deployment example using a wrapper:
+You can check `StandardTokenWrapper` and `NFTWrapper`.
+Here is StandardToken deployment example using a wrapper:

 ```
 await NFTWrapper.DeployNFTContractAsync(this.stratisUnityManager, "TestNFT", "TNFT", "TestNFT_{0}", false);